Emma E. Booker Elementary School: The Booker Schools

 The Booker Schools were named for Emma E. Booker, an African-American educator who began teaching at Sarasota County's first black school, Sarasota Grammar School, in 1918.
 Around that time, Ms. Booker began to take college classes during the summer school break.
 By 1923, she had become principal of the school, which had no physical building and used rented halls for classes.
 Her students "sat at desks made of orange crates, learning from hand-me-down books discarded from the white schools."

 Julius Rosenwald, a part-owner of Sears, established the Rosenwald Fund in 1917 to help underfunded African-American schools in the South.
 Within the first few years of its establishment, the Fund provided the means for the first African-American school in Sarasota, located on 7th Street and Lemon Avenue, as Emma Booker had made the plight of the school known.
-The school (with four classrooms and an auditorium) opened with eight grades during the 1924-25 school year.
+The school (with four classrooms and an auditorium) opened with eight grades during the 1924–25 school year.
 On opening day, Emma Booker led her teachers and students from the Knights of Pythias rental hall to the new school.
 After 20 years of summer college attendance, she attained her bachelor's degree in 1937.

 The Booker Schools were named in her honor in the late 1930s and were expanded to include a high school.
-When Emma E. Booker Elementary School was named in her honor, the paper said:
+When Emma E. Booker Elementary School was named in her honor, a newspaper editorial said:

-"Emma Booker perservered, personally encouraging students, underwriting their continued education and pressuring intransigent administrators to provide for blacks the same educational opportunities available to whites."
+"Emma Booker persevered, personally encouraging students, underwriting their continued education and pressuring intransigent administrators to provide for blacks the same educational opportunities available to whites."

 From 1939 to 1989, the Booker Schools all shared a campus at Myrtle Street and Orange Avenue in Sarasota.
 In 1966, 12 years after the U.S. Supreme Court case Brown vs. Board of Education ended school segregation, there were only 36 African-American students enrolled in the all-white high schools.
 In 1967, the Sarasota County School Board shut down Booker High School, resulting in the students there having to attend the all-white Sarasota High School.
 The Newtown community protested the Booker school closure by boycotting the public schools and sending their children to "freedom schools" at local churches.
 Booker High School reopened in 1970 and became a Visual and Performing Arts magnet school shortly thereafter.
 The combined Booker School campus was split into the Emma E. Booker Elementary School in 1989 and to the Booker Middle School in 2003, with the Booker High School being refurbished at the previous location.